Skip to main content

 • The Show on date/time must occur BEFORE due date if set.

-• With the Hide after date:
+• The Hide after date:

 • It must occur AFTER the due date is set.